jaygrossman/jaygrossman.github.io/_posts/2024-10-10-associating_dbt_models_to_queries_in_snowflake.md

 <h2>The solution:</h2>

-<p>While the moderator of the session did not have much interest providing a solution, one of the audience members had a great suggestion - put a comment with the model's name in the SQL that dbt generates, so I will be able to see it in the query in the Profiler.</p>
+<p>While the moderator of the session did not have much interest providing a solution, one of the audience members had a great suggestion:</p>

+> You can put a comment with the model's name in the SQL that dbt generates, so you'll be able to see it in the query in the Query run.

 <h5>Adding a comment with the model name using a macro</h5>